cardano-foundation/cardano-graphql/README.md

   http://localhost:3100/graphql
 ```
 :information_source: _Wait for `initialized` to be `true` to ensure the epoch dataset is complete.
 After the first sync
-you may need to restart the services using `docker-compose restart cardano-graphql` if the GraphQL server isn't
+you may need to restart the services using `docker compose restart cardano-graphql` if the GraphQL server isn't
 running._

 ### Query the full dataset